 Multi-cloud is the next big thing today that is offering businesses the capability to experience multiple cloud services and build the best infrastructure.
-Companies now do not need to move between platforms because with a multi-cloud strategy you can bring many technologies together such as AWS, Azure, VMware and more in one system to efficiently meet their business goals.
+Companies now do not need to move between platforms because with a multi-cloud adoption strategy you can bring many technologies together such as AWS, Azure, VMware and more in one system to efficiently meet their business goals.
 One of the prime reasons why enterprises prefer this approach is to avoid depending on just one cloud vendor for all their cloud-related needs.

 “81 percent of enterprises have a multi-cloud strategy”

 – 2018 State of the Cloud Survey, RightScale